 Cali is Colombia's third largest city.
 Founded in 1536 by Sebastian de Belalcazar, it was a sleepy little mountain town until the sugar and coffee industries brought prosperity to the region.
-They aren't the only commodities, however.
-After drug lord Pablo Escobar was killed in Medellín in 1993 and the Medellín Cartel fell apart, the remaining drug traffickers moved to Cali and formed the Cali Cartel.
-However, this too dissolved when the treasurer of the cartel fled to the US.
+Here's how to plan your next visit.

 Cali is located in Colombia’s southwestern region, about 995 meters above sea level.
 A diverse region of coast, foothills and the Andean cordillera.
 Cali is a rich archaeological area, as well as culturally diverse.